Alternating minimization for generalized rank one matrix sensing: Sharp predictions from a random initialization: Sharp global convergence guarantees

-\end{definition} In the definition, the positive scalar $\rho$ should be thought of as a rate parameter, where we will typically have $\rho C < 1$ to ensure that the ratio converges.
-The parameter $\varepsilon$ is the level---or error floor---up to which linear convergence occurs.
-A particular feature of this definition is that it postulates tight upper and lower bound on the rate at which the error decreases, thus capturing the \emph{exact} rate of convergence---up to universal constants---of a linearly convergent algorithm.
-An equivalent definition is that there is a tuple of constants $(c, c', C, C')$---distinct from the constants of the definition---such that at each iteration $1\leq t \leq T$, we have the sandwich relation
+\end{definition} In the definition, the positive scalars $\rho_{1}$ and $\rho_{2}$ should be thought of as a rate parameter, where we have $\rho_{2} < 1$ to ensure that the ratio converges.
+The parameters $\varepsilon_{1}$ and $\varepsilon_{2}$ are the level---or error floor---up to which linear convergence occurs.
+A particular feature of this definition is that if $\rho_{1} \asymp \rho_{2}$ and $\varepsilon_{1} \asymp \varepsilon_{2}$ then it postulates tight upper and lower bounds on the rate at which the error decreases and also on the eventual error floor, thus capturing the \emph{exact} rate of convergence and the \emph{exact} error floor---up to universal constants---of a linearly convergent algorithm.